Code Compliance Committee

 Challenges are "penetration of COP" and "enhancement of compliance awareness

-The mission of the Code Compliance Promotion Committee is to manage, administer, and disseminate information to ensure that the actions of member companies comply with relevant laws and regulations as well as voluntary standards such as the Pharmaceutical Manufacturers Association Code of Practice (COP).
+The mission of the Code Compliance Committee is to manage, administer, and disseminate the JPMA Code of Practice (COP) and other voluntary standards to ensure that the actions of member companies comply with relevant laws and regulations.
 We believe that our activities to keep abreast of domestic and international regulations and industry trends in a timely manner and to promptly share necessary information will support the creation and maintenance of trust in the pharmaceutical industry, which in turn will directly lead to ensuring patient safety.

 Especially since the establishment of the "Guidelines for Provision of Marketing Information on Ethical Drugs" in 2019, the form of information provision activities has changed significantly.
 In addition to the traditional face-to-face provision of information, webinars and online interviews are becoming more widespread, and the number of people responsible for providing information is expanding from MRs to MSLs and clinical development staff.
-In light of the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) Code, the Pharmaceutical Manufacturers Association of Japan (PMAJ) has reorganized its framework to cover all those involved in promotion.
+In light of the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) Code, the JPMA has reorganized its framework to include all persons involved in promotion.
 We believe that the revised COP clarifies the point that the previous wording tended to be perceived as biased toward MRs. While the basic spirit remains the same, the clarification of the scope of the bearers is extremely significant.

 At this point, the issue the committee considers is the degree of penetration of the COP.
 Even if the philosophy is shared, the degree of incorporation into actions differs from company to company, resulting in a situation in which the degree of compliance varies.
 It is important to fill in the gaps in understanding of COP through training and individual dialogue, showing specific examples.